cboin1996/pulsemods/README.md

 ```bash
 prevert
 ```
-## Enabling or Reverting the null sink while using it or the combined sink in pavu control can crash pulse audio.
+** Note: Enabling or reverting the null or combined sink while in use in pavu control can crash pulse audio.
-## This will fix itself on a reboot, or you can just re-enable with psetup.
+This should fix itself after a few seconds, and you can alway re-enable with psetup again**

 ## Examples